bufbuild-ru/docs/docs/configuration/v1beta1/lint-rules/index.md

 }
 ```

 The `allow_alias` option allows multiple enum values to have the same number.
 This can lead to issues when working with the JSON representation of Protobuf, a first-class citizen of proto3.
 If you get a serialized Protobuf value over the wire in binary format, it's unknown what specific value in the enum it applies to, and JSON usually serialized enum values by name.
-While in practice, if you declare an alias, you expect names to be interchangeable, this can lead to hard-to-track bugs.Instead of having an alias, we recommend deprecating your current enum, and making a new one with the enum value name you want.
+While in practice, if you declare an alias, you expect names to be interchangeable, this can lead to hard-to-track bugs.

+Instead of having an alias, we recommend deprecating your current enum, and making a new one with the enum value name you want.
 Or just stick with the current name for your enum value.

 ##### `FIELD_NO_DESCRIPTOR`